 Feed birds a diet high in protein and low in calories to create a feeling of fullness.
 Consider switching to a scientifically formulated diet because it’s more balanced and easier to portion control.

-Any dietary modifications shouldn’t occur overnight, as parrots cope poorly with sudden changes.
-Not eating food (due to a protest) carries significantly more risk than not eating.
+Dietary modifications shouldn’t occur overnight, as parrots cope poorly with sudden changes.
+Not eating food (due to a protest) carries more risk than not eating.

-You should check with a vet if dietary changes are suitable, especially if a parrot has a health condition.
-For example, consuming more protein should be avoided if a bird has kidney problems.
+Check with a vet if dietary changes are suitable, especially if a parrot has a health condition.
+For example, consuming more protein should be avoided if a parrot has kidney problems.

 Feeding Schedule